kosshi-net/voxplat/README.md

 but with a somewhat slow fragment shader.
 This is a real probelm with nearby voxels, so hybrid rendering is used: meshes for nearby, splatting farther away.

+Engine implements SVO-like level of detail, with first level starting at 1024, voxels away.

 ### Relevant
 This [Nvidia paper](http://www.jcgt.org/published/0007/03/04/) has a different, more refined version of the splatting part.

 ### Work in progress!
-This my first large C project, there is a lot of code and a lot of it is ugly.
+This is also my first large C project, there is a lot of code and a lot of it is ugly and temporary.
+Especially the mesher.
+Don't look at the mesher.
-Development is mostly halted for now, but not abandoned.

 ### Launch options
-List of some launch options and their default values
+List of some launch options and their default values:

-``--heap 1G``
+``--heap 512M``

 How much memory to allocate.
 You must adjust this for larger worlds.